Access comprehensive financial analyses and make smarter investments - get the Manual of Investments on Amazon!

 IFF

-International Flavors & Fragrances is selling its food ingredients business to funds advised by CVC Capital Partners in a deal valuing the unit at about $4.3 billion, equal to roughly 10 times EBITDA.
+IFF is selling its food ingredients business to funds advised by CVC in a deal that values the unit at about $4.3 billion, or roughly 10 times EBITDA.

-IFF said it will keep about a 10% minority stake, worth about $200 million, and expects to receive about $3.8 billion in net cash at closing after adjustments, carve-out costs and taxes.
+The company said it will keep about a 10% stake in the business, worth roughly $200 million, and expects to receive about $3.8 billion in net cash proceeds at closing.
+IFF said it plans to use the money for debt reduction, share repurchases and reinvestment in its core businesses.

 The above analysis is intended for educational purposes only and was performed on the basis of publicly available data.
 It is not to be construed as a recommendation to buy or sell any security.
 Any buy, sell, or other recommendations mentioned in the article are direct quotations of consensus recommendations from the analysts covering the stock, and do not represent the opinions of Market Inference or its writers.
 Past performance, accounting data, and inferences about market position and corporate valuation are not reliable indicators of future price movements.
 Market Inference does not provide financial advice.
 Investors should conduct their own review and analysis of any company of interest before making an investment decision.